Putting A Price On Chat: Slack Is Going Public At $16 Billion Value

 As it continues to grow, Slack's biggest hurdle will be proving to its users that it's more than just a chat application.

-Forrester Analyst Michael Facemire says it's hard for users to understand why the platform is more useful than other chat applications without trying it for themselves.
+Forrester analyst Michael Facemire says it's hard for people to understand why the platform is more useful than other chat applications without trying it for themselves.
 With Microsoft Teams as a major competitor, Slack is facing pressure to distinguish itself in the market.

-"If the world were only composed of technologists, and developers and Silicon Valley illuminati, then Slack would be far, far ahead," Facemire said.
+"If the world were only composed of technologists and developers and Silicon Valley illuminati, then Slack would be far, far ahead," Facemire says.
 "There is a large percentage of the population that isn't that.
 This is where tools like Microsoft Teams do just as well."

-Slack's decision to begin trading as a direct listing follows a wobbly start for Uber, one of the most anticipated initial public offerings in the tech sector.
+Slack's decision to begin trading as a direct listing follows a wobbly start for Uber, which has had one of the most anticipated initial public offerings in the tech sector.
 Last month, the ride-hailing company reported a $1 billion loss in its first public financial report, just weeks after its IPO.

 Slack, which was publicly released in 2014, stemmed from an internal chat platform created by CEO Stewart Butterfield during a failed video game development.
 The software was created to avoid the confusion of email and, per its acronym, provide a "Searchable Log of All Conversation and Knowledge" for the team, which had people working all over North America.

 Butterfield co-founded Flickr, which he sold to Yahoo for around $25 million in 2005.
-But, despite interest from Amazon, Google and Microsoft in 2017, he held onto Slack, which continued to compete with emerging chat platforms.
+But despite interest from Amazon, Google and Microsoft in 2017, he held on to Slack, which continued to compete with emerging chat platforms.